Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured

 \subsubsection{Dust opacities}

-The dust scattering properties, or \enquote{opacities} for short, are a key ingredient to go from density distribution to final synthetic images.
+The dust scattering properties, or \enquote{opacities}, are the key ingredient to go from density distribution to final synthetic images.
 This is particularly important when dealing with polarised light: the scattering coefficients are dependent on the photon's incoming angle, and this is true for each scattering event.
 This requires specifying the dust grain coefficients for all possible angles and all grain sizes to be able to compute images with full-Stokes scattering treatment.
-The basic disk modelling with the aforementioned parameters was already too computationally intensive to leave dust opacity as another free parameter.
+The basic disk modelling with these parameters was already too computationally intensive to leave dust opacity as another free parameter.
 Thus, we performed only a few test runs to decide which dust species to use, comparing the DIANA standard dust opacities \citep{Woitke+2016:diana} to the default RADMC-3D silicate grains.
 We produced the DIANA opacities through OpTool \citep{Dominik+2021:optool} as an average of a collisional distribution of grains between \SIrange{0.1}{50}{\um} composed by 87\% pyroxene and 13\% carbon, with a maximum volume porosity of 25\%.
-The RADMC-3D default grains, labelled "silicates" for short, instead consist of mono-dispersed grains of \SI{0.1}{um} made of amorphous olivine (50\% Fe and 50\% Mg).
-The scattering matrices for this material have been computed with Mie scattering by C. Dullemond based on the optical constants of \cite{Jaeger+1994:silicates} and \cite{Dorschner+1995:silicate}.
-Eventually, we adopted the silicate grains for our MCMC models, as we noticed that using DIANA opacities resulted in two dark stripes on the closer disk side, resulting in a poorer fit to the disk inclination and worse MCMC chains overall.
-We save a deeper study of the impact of dust properties for possible future works.
+The RADMC-3D default grains, labelled `silicates', instead consist of mono-dispersed grains of \SI{0.1}{um} made of amorphous olivine (50\% Fe and 50\% Mg).
+The scattering matrices for this material were computed with Mie scattering by C. Dullemond based on the optical constants of \cite{Jaeger+1994:silicates} and \cite{Dorschner+1995:silicate}.
+Eventually, we adopted the silicate grains for our MCMC models, as we found that using DIANA opacities resulted in two dark stripes on the closer disk side, resulting in a poorer fit to the disk inclination and worse MCMC chains overall.
+We will leave a deeper study of the impact of dust properties for possible future works.